apppresser/AppPresser/README.md

 #### 1.0.5
 * Enhancement/Bug Fix: Don't delete license keys and other options if a particular plugin is deactivated at the time of saving.
+* Enhancement/Bug Fix: AppPresser "App only theme" option now works with child themes as well.
 * Enhancement: Add a `apppresser_tab_top_$tab` hook to match the `apppresser_tab_bottom_$tab` hook.